-Our programme provides you with a broad understanding of Asian art, exploring major periods and media, as well as opportunities to study the curation and display of Asian art.
+Our programme provides you with the opportunity to gain a broad understanding of Asian art and its curation, allowing you to explore specific areas of cultural or geographic interest that suit your interest.
 You will learn how to research, identify and document objects, setting them in their cultural context.
-In addition to SOAS' exceptional academic environment, you will benefit from the guidance of museum curators in the study of objects from the reserve collections of the British Museum and Victoria and Albert Museum here in London.
+In addition to SOAS' exceptional academic environment, you will benefit from opportunities to engage with curators of the Asian collections at the British Museum and Victoria and Albert Museum here in London.

 We offer you an unrivalled range of opportunities through a unique combination of academic rigour, museum access, and practical experience.
-A network of leading experts contribute to a challenging and stimulating programme of lectures, seminars and museum visits.

 The programme director and module convenors provide you with continuity, academic guidance and close individual support throughout your time at SOAS.
-Your dedicated administrative and student support team are on hand to facilitate your learning